 Provides routine or standardized laboratory duties by collecting data in support of research projects under direct supervision.

 Collects and enters data.
-Assists in analyzing data.
-Assists with preparation of reports, manuscripts and other documents
+Assists in analysis of data and with preparation of reports, manuscripts and other documents.

-Bachelorâ™s degree in a related field to the research being conducted.
+Bachelorâ™s degree in biology, biochemistry, chemistry, or a related field

 Attention to detail

 Verbal and written communication skills

 Ability to work independently and as part of a team